Workplace Benefits

 How does a limited purpose FSA work?

 An LP-FSA has the same contribution limits as a traditional FSA.
-For 2023, the contribution limit for an LP-FSA is $3,050, with a maximum of $5,000 per household or $2,500 for married couples filing separately.2 And just like a traditional FSA, the money you elect to contribute will be deducted from your paycheck tax-free.
-To figure out how much to contribute, consider what you can afford to have deducted from your paycheck and how much you anticipate having in covered expenses for the year.
+For 2025, the contribution limit for an LP-FSA is $3,300, with a maximum of $6,600 per household or $3,300 for married couples filing separately.1 And just like a traditional FSA, the money you elect to contribute will be deducted from your paycheck tax-free.1 To figure out how much to contribute, consider what you can afford to have deducted from your paycheck and how much you anticipate having in covered expenses for the year.

-Any unused funds in an LP-FSA may be forfeited at the end of the year.
-Check with your employer to see if they offer a 2.5-month grace period or allow you to roll over unused funds up to a certain amount.
-In 2023, the maximum rollover amount is $610.4
+Any unused funds in an LP-FSA may be forfeited at the end of the year.2 Check with your employer to see if they offer grace period — up to 2.5 months — or allow you to roll over unused funds up to a certain amount.2 In 2025, the maximum rollover amount that can be carried into 2026 is $660.1

 Limited purpose FSA eligibility

-To be eligible for an LP-FSA, you must be enrolled in an HDHP and have an HSA.
+To be eligible for an LP-FSA, you must be enrolled in an HDHP and have an HSA.3

-Self-employed and retired individuals aren’t eligible for an LP-FSA, or any type of FSA, because these accounts are restricted to full-time employees at a company that offers health insurance.
-However, these individuals can open an individual HSA — as long as they have an HDHP.
+Self-employed and retired individuals aren’t eligible for an LP-FSA, or any type of FSA, because these accounts are restricted to employees at a company that offers health insurance.3 However, these individuals can open an individual HSA — as long as they have an eligible HDHP.4

 Limited purpose FSA-eligible expenses